 But, the thing is I would describe the four-bar chord progression from Lamar’s Loyalty progression more or less like this:

-I might’ve named that Fm/A chord in the third measure differently, but in any case, there’s no Em in the third measure, nor anything especially close to it; and what’s more, hardly any of their chords look right to me.
-Still, none of this necessarily means that if and when I hear Hayes’s “Loyalty” I won’t hear the same progression as in Lamar’s.
-It does mean I disagree with their harmonic analysis of “Loyalty.”
+I might’ve named that Fm/A chord in the third measure differently, but in any case, there’s no Em in the third measure, nor anything especially close to it.
+And moreover, hardly any of their chords look right to me.
+Still, none of that necessarily means that if and when I hear Hayes’s “Loyalty” I won’t hear the same progression as in Lamar’s.
+It merely means I disagree with their harmonic analysis of “Loyalty.”

 And as for the melody, Lamar’s loop sounds like chipmunked vocals over synthesizer chords with lots of “choppy” edits and retriggers.
-There’s a reason for that.
+And there’s a reason for that!

 Remind yourself how the first 15 seconds of Bruno Mars’ 24k Magic sounds.
-Then stop.
-I know… it’s hard to not listen to the whole fantastic track even though you’ve heard it a zillion times before.
-You can come back to that.
-Just listen to the intro.
+It’s hard to not listen to the whole fantastic track even though you’ve heard it a zillion times before.
+You can come back to that later.
+Right now just listen to the intro a couple of times.